qiyanjun/2026sp-GenAI-Agents-Overview-Course/16spProjects.md

     - We will provide a template for drafting this proposal talk deck.
     - This is required for both Project A and Project B

   2. **Slide Deck + Final Presentation**: A slide deck summarizing your project and describing your results.
 Filling in the template slide pages will be enough (more is better!).
 The slide deck should include your YouTube video link and your codebase GitHub PR information.
-Use [the given template]({{ site.baseurl }}/Lectures/ProjPresentationTemplate-1.pptx).
 Submit to Canvas.
-    - We will provide a template for drafting this presentation talk deck.
+    - Use [the given template]({{ site.baseurl }}/Lectures/ProjPresentationTemplate-1.pptx) for drafting this presentation talk deck.
     - This is required for both Project A and Project B

-  3. **Codebase**: A python Jupyter notebook (or codebase format that you prefer) to present the code, data visualization, and obtain results and analysis through step-by-step code cell runs.
-Submit via Pull Request to the course project GitHub: [toCome](https://github.com/Qdata4Capstone/uva-machine-learning-25f-projects)
+  3. **Codebase**: A codebase format that you prefer to present the code, data visualization,  obtained results and analysis through step-by-step demo runs.
-    - This is required for both Project A and Project B
+    - This is required for  Project A / Submit via Pull Request to the course project GitHub: [uva-26-spring-gen-agent-students-projectA Git](https://github.com/Qdata4Capstone/uva-26-spring-gen-agent-students-projectA)
+    - This is requried for Project B

   4. **Code Demo Video**: A video uploaded to YouTube demonstrating your codebase in action, walking through key functionality and results.
 To minimize overhead time cost during presentations (switching, wrong setup, etc.), we expect you to record this demo video.
 Please practice the whole process a few times before recording.
 Share the YouTube link in your Canvas submission.
     - This is required for both Project A and Project B